zyx124/JavaInterview/core_java.md

 - Just-In-Time( JIT) compiler: improves the performance.

 **Java Native Interface:** JNI is a framework which provides an interface to communicate with another application written in another language.

+## Garbage Collection

+HotSpot VM GC types:

+- Partial GC
+  - Young GC
+  - Old GC
+  - Mixed GC
+- Full GC

+Objects are allocated into Eden area, after the first collection of the Young Generation, they will go into S0 or S1 if they still survive, and the age is added by 1.
+After the age is larger than a value (default 15), the objects will go to the Old Generation.

+An object is first allocated into Eden area, if space is not enough, JVM will start a Minor GC to put the objects into the Survivor area.

+Large objects like Strings and arrays go directly into the Old Generation.